-Students may conduct research projects or independent study during the academic year or over the summer at the Arboretum or McKnight Prairie under the guidance of college faculty.
+Students may conduct research projects and independent studies during the academic year or over the summer at the Arboretum or McKnight Prairie under the guidance of college faculty.
 The expansive restoration areas and natural plant communities provide a wide variety of potential projects.
-Summaries of sample projects are below, or download and view complete projects - see sidebar.
+Summaries of sample projects are below; complete projects may be viewed via the sidebar.

 Owen McMurtrey '12 and Jared Beck '14.
 2010-2013 Summer Research, Grassland Breeding Bird Survey in the Carleton College Cowing Arboretum.

 The study is an ongoing project that documents bird species of interest that rely on open, grassland habitat for reproduction (excluding woodland edge species, wetland species, and species nesting in nest boxes and the Eastern Bluebird) in order to establish what birds are breeding in the prairie and explore how they respond to management techniques in the Arboretum.

 Marika Xydes '13.
 2010 Summer Research, Chamaecrista Flowering: Environmental and Genetic Effects.

 Identifying environmental and genetic factors that effect flowering time in

 Chamaecrista in both controlled conditions and in prairies, such as the Carleton College Arboretum, McKnight Prairie, and Weaver Dunes.
 Weaver Dunes is the genetic origin of McKnight and Arboretum plants.
 Thus those plants may be best adapted to Weaver Dunes, which may be a reason why Chamaecrista plants at Weaver Dunes were tallest and had the largest number of leaves.

 Amy O. Alstad '09.
 2008 Summer Research, Introducing a new arrival to the Arboretum: the seed predator Apion rostrum.